Pulmonary function tests (PFTs) are a group of breathing tests. They can show how well your lungs are working. PFTs may measure:

 - How much air you can blow out

-- How much air your lungs can hold at different times
+- How much air your lungs can hold at different times during the breathing cycle

 - How fast you are blowing air out